harta55/EnTAP/docs/source/basic_usage.rst

     EnTAP --config

+.. note:: This is the only stage that requires connection to the Internet.

-In both cases, the following databases will be downloaded:
+In both cases, the following databases will be downloaded and configured:

 * EnTAP Binary Database:
-    * Comprised of Gene Ontology, UniProt, and Taxonomic mappings for use during Execution
+    * Comprised of Gene Ontology, UniProt, and Taxonomic mappings for use during Execution.
+FTP downloaded file.
+    * Downloaded from |entap_bin_ftp|
     * Filename: entap_database.bin

 * EggNOG DIAMOND Reference:
     * Reference database containing EggNOG database entries
+    * FASTA file is downloaded and configured for DIAMOND from |eggnog_fasta_ftp|
     * Filename: eggnog_proteins.dmnd

 * EggNOG SQL Database:
     * SQL database containing EggNOG mappings
+    * Downloaded from |eggnog_sql_ftp|
     * Filename: eggnog.db

-.. note:: This is the only stage that requires connection to the Internet.

-If you experience any trouble in downloading the EnTAP Binary Database from the following FTP addresses, you can use the - - data-generate flag during configuration.
+The EnTAP Binary Database is downloaded from the FTP addresses below.
+If you experience any trouble in downloading, you can simply specify the - - data-generate flag during Configuration to configure it locally (more on that later).
+The database for the newest version of EnTAP will always reside in the "latest" FTP directory.
+Keep in mind, if you are using an older version of EnTAP, you do not want to download from the "latest" directory.
+Instead, you will need to consider the version you are using.
+The FTP will always be updated when a new database version is created.
+For example, if you see v0.8.2 and v0.8.5 on the FTP while you are using v0.8.3, you will download the database located in the v0.8.2 directory.

     * |entap_bin_ftp|
     * |entap_sql_ftp|